Global Engagement

 As the final stage of the application process, applicants who have satisfied all other conditions will be interviewed by Business School staff, either by telephone or in person.
 The interview also provides an opportunity for the applicant to ask questions about particular aspects of the Global MBA, and to receive further information about the programme of study.

 In order to ensure our students have a rich learning and student experience, most of our programmes have a mix of domestic and international students.
-We reserve the right to close applications early to either group, if application volumes suggest that this blend cannot be achieved.
-In addition, existing undergraduate students at the University of Hull have a guaranteed ‘Fast Track’ route to any postgraduate programme, subject to meeting the entry criteria (excluding Social Work).
+We reserve the right to close applications early to either group if application volumes suggest that this blend cannot be achieved.

 If you require a student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.